R&D Tax Credits offer innovative companies a tax rebate, to financially incentivise research and development here in the UK.

-File your Research & Development Tax Credits with Claim Capital
+File your R and D Tax Credits with Claim Capital

 It’s impossible to summarise within one blog post the level of expertise that’s required for a winning R & D claim.

 We’ve seen accountants previously undervalue R&D claims for our clients by tens of thousands.
-This shows that even financial professionals are falling short when it comes to securing maximised Research and Development Tax Credits.
+This shows that even financial professionals are falling short when it comes to securing maximised R and D Tax Credits.

-Our experienced R&D Tax Experts solely specialise in completing and submitting R&D claims.
-And with a PHD-qualified Technical Narrative Specialist in our ranks, we’re confident enough to uphold a success-based fixed fee.
+Our team of Technical R&D Tax Experts solely specialise in completing and submitting the technical component of the R&D claim.
+We work alongside the financial team to simultaneously complete your R&D Tax Credit claim within a 3-5 day window.
+Myself, and our PHD-qualified Technical Narrative Specialist are confident to uphold our success-based fixed fee.

 Put simply, if your R&D Tax Credit claim doesn’t succeed, we don’t get paid!

-Make an enquiry today to schedule your totally free claim consultation.
+Make an enquiry today to schedule your free, no-obligation R&D claim consultation.